PROMOTIONAL DISCOUNTSSign up for our latest offers

 Chevrolet’s quick fix was a sloping front end that had to be included on production models to be racing-legal, so the Monte Carlo SS was reborn in 1983.
 It offered only a 165-hp 305 engine and a three-speed transmission, but again, the Monte Carlo was positioned to ride a wave of customer enthusiasm.

 Customers snapped up the SS as muscle car nostalgia began to bubble up.
 Sales peaked at more than 41,000 in 1986.
 The ultimate Monte Carlo SS was the Aerocoupe, which added a sloping rear window to again enhance airflow performance on the racetrack.
 A couple hundred were built in 1986, but more than 6,000 were sold in 1987.

 Nineteen-eighty-eight was the swan song for GM’s A-/G-body platform and traditional personal coupe.
 The Monte Carlo was admittedly a bit of a dinosaur when it went out of production, but was sorely missed the minute it did.
 It was a Zeitgeist car if there ever was one.

-As one of the industry’s largest A- and G-body restoration suppliers, Original Parts Group offers thousands of parts and accessories for 1970-88 Monte Carlos, with new parts added daily.
+As one of the industry’s largest A- and G-body restoration suppliers, Original Parts Group offers thousands of 1970-88 Monte Carlo parts and accessories, with new parts added daily.
 Our extensive catalog offers nearly everything from sheet metal, chrome and upholstery to engine parts and the hard-to-find details to finish a restoration with show-winning attention to detail.
 Shop online or order your OPGI Monte Carlo parts catalog today.